Pond32145/ai-chat-ollama/README.md

 - **Privacy**: All data stays local - no external API calls
 - **UI**: ChatGPT-inspired dark theme interface
 - **Model Loading**: The first message in a session may take longer as Ollama loads the model
+- **Next.js 16**: Uses Turbopack for faster development builds
+- **React 19**: Latest React version with improved performance and new features

 ## 🤝 Contributing